When is the best time to go to New Zealand?

 The North Island, also known as the "smoking island," benefits from a subtropical climate, especially in its extreme north.
 Weather conditions can vary greatly throughout the day.

 The weather is drier and sunnier in the east and south of the North Island.
-For example, in Wellington, the capital, there is plenty of sunshine all year round with temperatures around 20°C in summer and 12°C in winter.
+For example, in Wellington, the capital, there is plenty of sunshine all year round with temperatures around 20°C in summer and 12°C (54°F) in winter.
 However, it is best to avoid the cooler and rainier months of July and August.
 The capital is also located in a very windy region, which tends to affect the perceived temperatures.

 Moreover, in Auckland and Hamilton, in the northern part of the island, the climate is warm and humid.
 In this tropical zone, rain falls throughout the year.
 However, it is more abundant from June to September, with around 15 rainy days per month.
 Nevertheless, the rainfall is not very high, reaching only 130mm per month.